A systematic approach to modern Unix-like command-line interfaces

 2.1 Structured command-line options

-A tool that needs to perfom several distinct tasks, e.g., installing and removing software packages could simply utilize command-line options to denote the respective operation (“sub-command”).
+A tool that needs to perform several distinct tasks, e.g., installing and removing software packages could simply utilize command-line options to denote the respective operation (“sub-command”).
 Doing that would, however, require dividing its options into three distinct categories:

-Example: pacman capital letters for operations
+capital letters for operations

 2.1.1 Advantages